 This contact can happen during intimate sexual contact including:

-- Hugging, massage, or kissing and talking closely
+- Hugging, massaging, or kissing and talking closely

-- Touching fabrics and objects during sex that were used by a person with monkeypox, such as bedding, towels and sex toys
+- Touching fabrics and objects during sex that a person used with monkeypox, such as bedding, towels, and sex toys

 What Are the Symptoms?